SoM Classroom Scheduling Policy

-Requests for events during Academic Periods will be accepted up to one year in advance and will be scheduled according to the Scheduling Calendar below.
+Requests for events in a future academic year will be accepted during spring of the prior academic year.
+Requesters will receive an email announcing when medscheduler will begin receiving requests and what the priority deadline will be.
+Refer to the Reservation Timeline below.
 Once priority scheduling closes (see timeline below), all requests received prior to closing will be scheduled in order of priorities (see above) and confirmed.
 After those requests have been confirmed, all requests received after priority booking closes will be scheduled on a first-come, first-served basis.

 Advance Notice for Resources

 One week's advance notice is required for all resource requests (i.e. videotaping, laptops, polling, etc.).
 Educational Technology will make efforts to accommodate requests with less notice but will evaluate these requests on a case-by-case basis.

 For room and resource requests within the current quarter, we will respond within three working days.

 This policy applies to the following teaching spaces.
 Exceptions apply, as noted.

 CCSR rooms: 0235*, 0236*, 0237*, 0245*, 0246*, 0247*, 4107, 4205